jacobgil/pytorch-explain-black-box/README.md

 The perturbed image here is the average of the gaussian and median blurred image, but this can really be changed to many other combinations (try it out and find something better!).

+Also now gaussian noise with a sigma of 0.2 is added to the preprocssed image at each iteration, inspired by google's SmoothGradient.